 Kings questions This is a list of recently added questions about kings.
 Play kings quiz and see all the questions.
 How many wives had king Solomon according to Bible?About one thousand.
 Just like many of his contemporary rules (1000 years BCE) Solomon had a numerous harem that counted for about 700 wives of prince blood including a pharaoh daughter plus 300 secondary wives and concubines.
 Created by: smyruhard 54% oneone1381threethree1484sevenseven2489about one thousandabout one thousand6348women riddles » How many cities did Alexander the Great found that were named after him?20.
-Alexander the Great founded or repopulated about 20 cities throughout Eurasia and named them all after him, the most famous being Alexandria, Egypt.Created by: Roy Zhuvery hard 38% 556441010786151577720201358explorers riddles » Which European kingdom other than Russia used the title "tsar" for its monarchs?Bulgaria.
+Alexander the Great founded or repopulated about 20 cities throughout Eurasia and named them all after him, the most famous being Alexandria, Egypt.Created by: Roy Zhuvery hard 38% 556921010845151584420201510explorers riddles » Which European kingdom other than Russia used the title "tsar" for its monarchs?Bulgaria.
 The title Tsar in slavic languages is derived from the Latin title for the Roman emperors, Caesar.
 It was first used in Bulgaria from 10th to 15th century, and in Serbia (in 14th century).
 Later, it was used in Russia - Ivan IV was the first to use it in 1547.Created by: globalquiz.orgeasy 74% PolandPoland463FinlandFinland563BulgariaBulgaria9242RomaniaRomania2119kings of Europe riddles » Which king created and admired a regiment of giant soldiers?William I of Prussia.
 The king, who was about 1.6 meters himself, created a regiment called commonly called "Potsdam Giants", for which the required height was 1.88 meters, well above average then and now.
 William I loved the regiment - he trained and drilled it every day.
-He tried to obtain tall soldiers by any means - recruited tall mercenaries from all of Europe, received tall recruits as gifts from other monarchs, and even even kidnapped tall priests and monks.Created by: life-o-holichard 48% William I of PrussiaWilliam I of Prussia2990Tsar Peter the GreatTsar Peter the Great1132Napoleon BonaparteNapoleon Bonaparte730William of OrangeWilliam of Orange1071history riddles » Which king claimed he was made of glass and could not be touched?Charles VI of France.
+He tried to obtain tall soldiers by any means - recruited tall mercenaries from all of Europe, received tall recruits as gifts from other monarchs, and even even kidnapped tall priests and monks.Created by: life-o-holichard 49% William I of PrussiaWilliam I of Prussia2990Tsar Peter the GreatTsar Peter the Great1132Napoleon BonaparteNapoleon Bonaparte730William of OrangeWilliam of Orange1133history riddles » Which king claimed he was made of glass and could not be touched?Charles VI of France.
 Charles VI, known as "Charles the Mad" ruled France in the midst of the Hundred Years' War.
 He suffered from periods of mental illness, which had been passed on for several generations through his mother, Joanna of Bourbon.
 During an episode in 1395–96 he claimed he was Saint George and did not know his wife or children.
 In 1405, he refused to bathe or change clothes for five months.
-The entrances of his residence were walled up to keep him inside.Created by: globalquiz.orgaverage 62% Gustaf VI Adolf of SwedenGustaf VI Adolf of Sweden1106Ferdinand VI of SpainFerdinand VI of Spain1178Henry VI of EnglandHenry VI of England1107Charles VI of FranceCharles VI of France5362history of France riddles » When was Portugal ruled by Sancho I the Populator?In 12th century.
+The entrances of his residence were walled up to keep him inside.Created by: globalquiz.orgaverage 62% Gustaf VI Adolf of SwedenGustaf VI Adolf of Sweden1106Ferdinand VI of SpainFerdinand VI of Spain1178Henry VI of EnglandHenry VI of England1192Charles VI of FranceCharles VI of France5808history of France riddles » When was Portugal ruled by Sancho I the Populator?In 12th century.
 Even though king's nickname may suggest the era when Portuguese colonies were estabilished, Sancho I actually ruled Portugal long before that - from 1185 to 1211.
-He populated remote areas of northern Portugal, notably with Flemish and Burgundian settlers - hence the nickname.Created by: globalquiz.orgvery hard 33% in 12th centuryin 12th century1367in 15th centuryin 15th century1693in 17th centuryin 17th century941in 19th centuryin 19th century110history of Portugal riddles » Where was Henry the Navigator from?
+He populated remote areas of northern Portugal, notably with Flemish and Burgundian settlers - hence the nickname.Created by: globalquiz.orgvery hard 33% in 12th centuryin 12th century1456in 15th centuryin 15th century1766in 17th centuryin 17th century976in 19th centuryin 19th century113history of Portugal riddles » Where was Henry the Navigator from?
 (He is regarded as the main initiator of the Age of Discoveries)Portugal.
 Prince Henry the Navigator was fascinated with Africa, which his fleet explored; most intrigued by the Christian legend of Prester John, whose lost kingdom he hoped to find.
 Under his direction, a new ship was developed, the caravel, which could sail further and faster than the contemporary ships of the Mediterranean.Created by: Park Youn-joohard 56% EnglandEngland1108SpainSpain1312PortugalPortugal4657GenoaGenoa1187nicknames riddles » Which country was ruled by Basil II the Bulgar-slayer?Byzantine Empire.
 At the start of the second millennium, Basil attacked Bulgarians in order to restore territories the Empire had lost long before.
 He was said to have captured 15,000 prisoners and blinded 99 of every 100 men, leaving one one-eyed man in each cohort to lead the rest back home.
-Samuel, the ruler of Bulgaria was so shocked seeing his blinded army, that he died two days later.Created by: Madmanhard 59% BulgariaBulgaria1417RussiaRussia390Byzantine EmpireByzantine Empire4302TurkeyTurkey1120Byzantine Empire riddles » Which country was ruled by William the Sailor King?United Kingdom.
+Samuel, the ruler of Bulgaria was so shocked seeing his blinded army, that he died two days later.Created by: Madmanhard 59% BulgariaBulgaria1486RussiaRussia405Byzantine EmpireByzantine Empire4535TurkeyTurkey1160Byzantine Empire riddles » Which country was ruled by William the Sailor King?United Kingdom.
 During his youth, it was not expected that William, being the third son, would became a king.
 He served in the Royal Navy in the Caribbean.
-He inherited the throne at the age of 64, after his two elder brothers died without leaving legitimate successors.Created by: globalquiz.orgvery hard 29% PortugalPortugal1788SpainSpain540United KingdomUnited Kingdom1215NorwayNorway521sailors riddles » Who is the city of St. Louis named after?King of France.
+He inherited the throne at the age of 64, after his two elder brothers died without leaving legitimate successors.Created by: globalquiz.orgvery hard 30% PortugalPortugal1887SpainSpain565United KingdomUnited Kingdom1302NorwayNorway560sailors riddles » Who is the city of St. Louis named after?King of France.
 Louis IX (1214 – 1270) is the only canonised king of France, mostly due to his support and participation in the crusades.
 There are many places named after him, including the city of St. Louis, Missouri, and both the state and city of San Luis Potosí in Mexico.
-Created by: globalquiz.orgaverage 61% early Christian Martyrearly Christian Martyr3594king of Franceking of France11819translator of the Bibletranslator of the Bible1012founder of the Knights Templarfounder of the Knights Templar2939saints riddles » Play kings quiz and see all the questions.
+Created by: globalquiz.orgaverage 61% early Christian Martyrearly Christian Martyr3740king of Franceking of France12464translator of the Bibletranslator of the Bible1058founder of the Knights Templarfounder of the Knights Templar2939saints riddles » Play kings quiz and see all the questions.